-- (a) Regular employees will receive a normal days pay, credited to their paid holiday bank, for a paid holiday, whether or not they are scheduled to work on the paid holiday. - (b) For the purposes of this clause, a normal days pay shall be for all hours worked, exclusive of overtime, as follows: - (1) For an employee who worked less than 15 days of the 30 days prior to the paid holiday, an amount equal to the total days worked divided by 15; - (2) For an employee who worked 15 or more days of the 30 days prior to the paid holiday, an amount equal to a full days pay.
+(a) Regular employees will receive an average day's pay exclusive of overtime, credited to their paid holiday bank, for a paid holiday, whether or not they are scheduled to work.

+(b) For the purposes of this clause, an average day's pay shall be calculated for all hours worked, exclusive of overtime within the 30 calendar day period preceding the holiday, as follows:

+(1) For an employee who worked less than 15 days of the 30 days prior to the paid holiday, an amount equal to the total days worked divided by 15;

+(2) For an employee who worked 15 or more days of the 30 days prior to the paid holiday, an amount equal to an average day's pay.

-- (c) An employee who is scheduled by the Employer to work on a statutory holiday, shall be paid one and one-half times their normal wage rate for any hours so worked, on all statutory holidays in addition to the payment provided for in (a) above.
+(c) An employee who is scheduled by the Employer to work on a statutory holiday, shall be paid one and one-half times their normal wage rate for any hours so worked, on all statutory holidays in addition to the payment provided for in (a) above.
 Banked days will be scheduled at a mutually agreed upon time.
 Requests for banked days will not be unreasonably denied.
-Banked days, including those that may already be scheduled, can be used for sick days. - (d) An employee who works in excess of 11 hours on the statutory holiday shall be paid at double-time for all such additional hours worked. - (e) Paid holidays listed in Article 17 will not be considered as time worked for the calculation of overtime in the pay week where an employee does not work on the paid holiday.
-The paid holiday will be recognized in accordance with Clause 17.2(a) above. - (f) When requesting days off, available banked statutory days must be used before days off can be taken without pay.
-Employees who submit a request for days off who do not have any statutory lieu days banked, shall have their request prioritized by the date received by the Employer.
-Such approval shall not be unreasonably denied. - (g) Paid holiday banked days may be combined with and taken in conjunction with vacation days.
+Banked days, including those that may already be scheduled, can be used for sick days.

+(d) An employee who works in excess of 11 hours on the statutory holiday shall be paid at double-time for all such additional hours worked.

+(e) Paid holidays listed in Article 17 will not be considered as time worked for the calculation of overtime in the pay week where an employee does not work on the paid holiday.
+The paid holiday will be recognized in accordance with Clause 17.2(a) above.